dji-sdk/Onboard-SDK/Onboard_API_Doc/en/TransparentTransport.md

 DJIDrone.getDjiMC().setExternalDeviceRecvDataCallBack(mExtDevReceiveDataCallBack);
 ~~~

-## USAGE - Mobile to Onboard
+## USAGE - from Mobile to Onboard Device

 ### Mobile Device to UAV

-The relevant sample code are shown as below:
+The following code snippet shows you how to send data to UAV on different mobile platforms including iOS and Android.

 #### iOS